grype/SwiftBeacon/README.md

 The framework provides the following types of signals and loggers:

 Signals:
-- ContextSignal captures its execution context
+- `ContextSignal` captures execution context where it's created, including stack trace
-- ErrorSignal captures an error and a stack trace that lead to it
+- `ErrorSignal` captures an error and a stack trace that lead to it
-- StringSignal for signaling strings - ala traditional logging facilities
+- `StringSignal` for signaling strings - ala traditional logging facilities
-- WrapperSignal for signaling arbitrary values
+- `WrapperSignal` for signaling arbitrary values

 Loggers:
-- MemoryLogger records a limited number of signals in a FIFO fashion
+- `MemoryLogger` records signals using a FIFO pool
-- ConsoleLogger prints signals out onto the console
+- `ConsoleLogger` prints signals onto the console
-- JRPCLogger sends signals to a JSON-RPC server (see [Beacon-Server](https://github.com/grype/Beacon-Server/) for a server implementation in Pharo)
+- `JRPCLogger` sends signals to a JSON-RPC server (see [Beacon-Server](https://github.com/grype/Beacon-Server/) for a server implementation in Pharo)

 The framework is designed to be lightweight and to be easily extended in order to accommodate custom types.
 See [Implementation Details](Documentation/ImplementationDetails.md) for more info.